german-easy-to-read/statements/_pages/submission.md

 # Submission  Form
-We strongly encourage authors to use LaTeX in preparing their documents.
+We strongly encourage authors to use LaTeX to prepare their documents.

 # Reviewing